Kevin-Daniel/Multimodal_Final_Project/README.md

 2. Unzip
 3. Go into folders A-M and N-Z for each
-4. Copy all the species folders into a seperate directory called audio ./audio/ aldfly/ ameavo/
+4. Copy all the species folders in these two folders into a seperate directory called audio
-      ...

 5. Modify absolute paths in audio.py accordingly to your machine.